littlepriceonu/littlepriceonu.com/README.md

+# THIS REPOSITORY IS *IF* I WANT TO MOVE TO VERCEL, MIGHT (PROBABLY) NOT.

 # 👽 [My Personal Site!](https://littlepriceonu.com) (V2)

-My Personal Site, Hosted Using Amazon Web Services EC2 Made Using Tailwind & Typescript
+My Personal Site, Hosted Using Vercel and Made Using Tailwind & Typescript.

 ## 💭 Extras

-Heres a few fun facts and such about my site
+Heres a few fun facts and such about my site,

 ### 🎶 Music Card
 The music card on my site pulls directly from my [last.fm profile](https://www.last.fm/user/littlepriceonu/library) using the last.fm API!